Sandy-SHM/Oss-audit-24BAI10843/README.md

 ## Project Description
 This project is centered on exploring Git as an open-source software tool.
 It provides a comprehensive examination of its history, licensing model, ecosystem, and a comparative analysis with proprietary alternatives.
 The project also incorporates hands-on exercises using Linux shell scripting to demonstrate practical skills with open-source tools and system operations.

+The main goal of this project is to gain a deep understanding of both the theoretical concepts and practical applications of open-source software, emphasizing its significance in contemporary computing environments.

+## Scripts Overview

 ### Script 1: System Information Reporter
 This script retrieves and displays essential system details, including the kernel version, current user, system uptime, date, and the Linux distribution in use.